Rebranding an Established Architecture Firm

 2013 | Design Consultant

-When the company was founded, there was minimal investment made to company's brand and reputation.
-When I was asked to rebrand the company, I started from the beginning and treated the client as I would a new startup.
+When the company was founded, there was no investment made to the company's brand and reputation.
+When I was asked to rebrand the company, I started with a clean sheet and treated the client as I would a new startup.

 I first asked the partners to describe their company using as many descriptions as possible.
 I then asked them to describe what kind of company they wanted to become and correlated the two lists.
 I used simple diagrams to illustrate the strongest areas that stood out and focused my attention on how we would get there.

 I next wanted to determine which typefaces we would go with so I could understand how the font families we chose would impact the rest of the company's design.

 I knew I would have to blend multiple font styles in order to truly capture the essence of passion, fresh, and creativeness.

 In the Exploratory Phase, I studied a number of combinations of type and logo in order to capture what the client desired.
 This phase is critical to the creative process, which allows me to truly review all my options prior to selecting the most elegant solution.